KleinerHacker/intellij-plugin.asn1/README.md

-# intellij-plugin.asn1
+= ASN1 Support for IntelliJ =

-ASN1 Support for IntelliJ
+This plugin gives support for ASN1 scripts as an own language plugin.